07 February 2013 by Jessica Boston

 3. Sail away

 See the Brittany coast from the other side by embracing the seafaring heritage of the region with a boat trip.
-Whether you choose a modern ferry or glass bottomed boat trip, a canoe, kayak or a pedalo, there is fun to be had for all the family.
+Whether you choose a modern ferry or glass bottomed boat trip, a canoe, kayak or simple pedalo, there is fun to be had for all the family.

 Try your hand at sailing with a beginner’s course, climb aboard a traditional Breton sailing ship or join a fishing expedition for the day – the possibilities are endless.